O.A.R.: Mainstream success (2005–present)

 On January 14, 2006, O.A.R. reached a new peak of popularity by drawing roughly 18,000 fans and selling out New York City's Madison Square Garden, which earned them a review in The New York Times.
-On October 5, 2006, a press release declared that O.A.R. had officially sold in excess of 1.2 million albums over their career.
+On October 5, 2006, a press release declared that O.A.R. had officially sold more than 1.2 million albums over their career.
 The band attributes much of its popularity to the recording and subsequent trading and downloading of their live shows.

 On July 15, 2008, O.A.R. released their sixth studio album, All Sides.
-The first radio single for All Sides, "Shattered (Turn the Car Around)", was released on June 13, despite the band initially having hesitations about including the song on the album.
-It surpassed "Love And Memories", peaking at 2 in Adult Top 40.
+The first radio single for All Sides, "Shattered (Turn the Car Around)", was released on June 13.
+Despite the band initially having hesitations about including the song on the album, it surpassed "Love And Memories", peaking at 2 in the Adult Top 40 and was later certified platinum by the RIAA.
 In December 2008, VH1 named the music video for "Shattered" as number 18 on their Top 40 Videos of 2008.

 In 2010, O.A.R. returned to the studio to record their seventh studio album, King.
-The band introduced several of their new songs during the 2010 tour, including: "Over and Over", "Fire", "Dangerous Connection", and "Gotta Live."
-King was released on Wind-up Records on August 2, 2011 and debuted at number 12 on the Billboard 200, the highest-charting debut for the band so far.
+The band introduced several of their new songs during their 2010 tour, including "Over and Over", "Fire", "Dangerous Connection", and "Gotta Live."
+King was released on Wind-up Records on August 2, 2011, and debuted at number 12 on the Billboard 200, the highest-charting debut for the band so far.
 The album's first single, "Heaven", was released on June 7, 2011.
-On May 8, 2012, O.A.R. released a new single as part of a collaboration with Duracell in support of Team USA in the 2012 London Summer Olympics.
-The song is called "Champions", and features rapper B.o.B, who contributed the vocals in the verses.
+On May 8, 2012, O.A.R. released a new single, "Champions" featuring rapper B.o.B, as part of a collaboration with Duracell in support of Team USA in the 2012 London Summer Olympics.